-Poststructuralism could be defined as an ‘approach to knowledge’ that appeared in the social sciences during the 1960s to 1970s as a reaction against or outgrowth of structuralism.
+Poststructuralism could be defined as an approach to knowledge that appeared in the social sciences during the 1960s to 70s as a reaction to or outgrowth of structuralism.

-The term was arguably most chic within academic circles during the mid-1980’s to early-1990’s, after which time ‘postmodernism’ seemed to become the more mainstream term, aided perhaps by figures like Jean Baudrillard who made headline-grabbing comments about America’s involvement in the Gulf War.
+The term poststructuralism was chic within academic circles during the mid-1980s to early-90s, after which time ‘postmodernism’ became the trendy term, aided perhaps by figures like Jean Baudrillard who made headline-grabbing comments about America’s involvement in the Gulf War.

 Postmodernism being the broader term, it includes questions posed by poststructuralism.

-Although Michel Foucault said he didn’t wish to be pigeonholed as any particular type of theorist, academics in the 1980s often described his later work as poststructuralist.
+Michel Foucault said he didn’t wish to be pigeonholed as any particular type of theorist, but academics in the 1980s often described his later work as poststructuralist.
 And several other theorists have resisted the label ‘poststructuralist.’

-The distinction between poststructuralism and postmodernism remains unclear, arguably because representative thinkers for each orientation tend to eschew clear-cut, linear modes of reasoning, along with the notion of ‘consistent theory.’
-And they all embrace the task of deconstructing the assumptions and related practices associated with traditional approaches to knowledge.
+The distinction between poststructuralism and postmodernism arguably remains unclear because representative or designated thinkers of each orientation tend to eschew clear-cut, linear modes of reasoning, along with the notion of consistent theory.
+And they usually embrace the task of deconstructing the assumptions and practices associated with traditional approaches to knowledge.

-Moreover, the meaning of these terms continues to evolve, especially with the recent turn to spirituality and attempts to integrate this within a poststructural rubric, or lack of one.
+The meaning of the term poststructuralism continues to evolve, especially with the turn to integrating spirituality within a poststructural paradigm, or lack of one.

-With the arrival of the internet, broadband, dramatically increased computing power, and a potentially baffling array of software, digital media and wireless mobile devices, some suggest that poststructuralism and postmodernism are yesterday’s news, these trends giving way to the newer ones of ‘performatism’¹ and ‘digimodernism.’²
+With the arrival of the internet, broadband, dramatically increased computing power, and a dazzling array of software, digital media and mobile devices, some suggest that poststructuralism and postmodernism are yesterday’s news, these giving way to newer trends of ‘performatism‘¹ and ‘digimodernism.’²

 However, this seems a bit rash.
-Have we really stopped deconstructing accepted and acceptable truth claims — i.e. thinking critically — while playing with a mass of hypnotizing gizmos or, perhaps, escaping or being distracted through fake news, Facebook likes, and other superficial pursuits?
+Have we really stopped deconstructing accepted (and acceptable) truth claims – i.e. thinking critically – in favor of playing with hypnotizing gizmos or, perhaps, escaping or being distracted through fake news, Facebook likes, and other superficial pursuits?

 Let’s hope not.